 To play with dynamics, you have to either apply more or less bow pressure, as well as adjust the bow speed.
 Keep in mind that it’s easier to play piano on the tip and forte on the frog.
 Also remember that the pressure from the fingers should not be too much so that it hurts or it makes difficult to play.

 Here’s a scale where you can try to use dynamics.
 Play as loud as possible for forte and as softly as possible for piano.

 10. Uneven Bow Strokes

-When you run against uneven bow strokes, when the first note is long and the next is short, you’ll have to be really careful to adjust your bow speed in a way that the sound of both notes is “similar”, meaning that the shorter one should not be accented.
+When you run into uneven bow strokes, when the first note is long and the next is short, you’ll have to be really careful to adjust your bow speed in such a way that the sound of both notes is “similar”, meaning that the shorter one should not be accented.

-Practicing to divide the bow will help you greatly here.
+Practicing dividing the bow will help you greatly here.
 Do the following exercise on all parts of the bow and always try to keep the sound the same in all of them.
-After you master it, you’ll can think of how to divide the bow in a way that helps you play what is required in the piece you’re studying.
+After you master it, you can think of how to divide the bow in a way that helps you play what is required in the piece you’re studying.

 In the above exercise, you have to be very careful when playing the dotted quarter note.
 You have to give it enough bow, so when you have to play the next note, you won’t find yourself cornered.
 First, try it without the dynamics, then add them for an extra challenge.

 The Thibaud bowing exercise is for a bit more advanced players but it really helps with taking control over the bow.
 If your bow is shaky or tilted, this is the exercise for you!